^

 16 July 2012, 12:27

-Children born in autumn live longer than all
+Children born in autumn live the longest

 The Gavrilovs tried to exclude the influence of these factors in their work.
-They collected and analyzed information about more than one and a half thousand people who lived for a hundred and more years.
-All of them were born in the USA between 1880 and 1895.
-At the same time, for comparison, data on brothers, sisters and spouses of long-livers were also collected.
-Brothers and sisters had the same genetic background as the long-livers, and also lived the same conditions during childhood, and husbands and wives - during adulthood.
+They collected and analyzed information on more than one and a half thousand people who lived to be a hundred years old or older.
+All of them were born in the United States between 1880 and 1895.
+For comparison, data was also collected on the brothers, sisters, and spouses of the centenarians.
+The brothers and sisters had the same genetic background as the centenarians, and lived in the same conditions during childhood, and the husbands and wives - during adulthood.

 You are reporting a typo in the following text: